Fish screens – what’s the story?

 Environment Canterbury has developed a fish screen compliance monitoring programme as we head into winter.
 Our monitoring programme will run from May through winter.
 We don’t tend to monitor pump fish screens during the summer because they are often in use and, as such, in the water so critical design aspects (overall size, aperture size and condition) can be very difficult to assess.

-Preliminary work was undertaken since November 2017 to March 2018 to enable this work has included:
+Preliminary work undertaken between November 2017 and March 2018 to enable this work has included:

 - analysis of consents databases to review the number and type of consents with fish screen conditions;